ArthurSarkissyan/Arthur-Sarkissyan-Data-Science-Projects/README.md

 # Data-Science-Portfolio
 Hi my name is Arthur.
 I recently graduated *magna cum laude* with a bachelor's degree in pharmacology and economics.
 I currently work in email marketing.
 I am passionate about using programming to derive deep insights from data.
-This portfolio consists of some projects I did for fun on the side, as well as some examples of projects that I used to optimize my marketing campaigns to drive revenues higher and lower operating expenses.
+This portfolio consists of some projects I did for fun on the side, as well as some examples of projects that I used to optimize my marketing campaigns to drive revenues higher and operating expenses lower.

 # [Project 1: Regression](https://github.com/ArthurSarkissyan/Insurance-Charges-Prediction)
 - There are a lot of factors that affect someone's health insurance costs.